 Nicholas Hurndall Smith studied music as organ scholar at Corpus Christi College, Oxford, before training as a singer at the Guildhall School of Music and Drama under David Pollard.
 He has since been equally at home on the operatic and concert stages, in roles by Handel, Haydn, Mozart, Britten and Stravinsky, and he appears all over the world with a variety of conductors and ensembles, with Monteverdi and Bach being special favourites.

 He recently sang in the acclaimed Bach Weekend with the Feinstein Ensemble at Kings Place, performing Bach’s St Matthew Passion.
 He has sung Haydn’s The Seasons and the Mozart Requiem with London Concert Choir and Britten’s St Nicolas with both the London Mozart Players and the English Chamber Orchestra.
 He has also appeared with Fretwork in a recital of Purcell and Dowland.

 Nicholas has been a member of the solo voice ensemble I Fagiolini for the last thirty years, taking part in their innovative staged productions, films, recordings and tours.
 This summer he will be singing the role of Apollo in their new production of Monteverdi’s Orfeo with puppets, and they are touring their programme ‘Shaping the Invisible’, which marks the 500th anniversary of the death of Leonardo da Vinci.

 Nicholas is visiting singing teacher at Sidney Sussex College and Homerton College, Cambridge.
-He enjoys adding rock‐climbs to his repertoire.
-In August 2012 he completed a traverse of the Matterhorn, raising £10,000 for the charity Leukaemia & Lymphoma Research.

 London Concert Choir concerts: